Chimpanzee: Tool use

 Nearly all chimpanzee populations have been recorded using tools.
 They modify sticks, rocks, grass, and leaves and use them when foraging for termites and ants, nuts, honey, algae or water.
 Despite the lack of complexity, forethought and skill are apparent in making these tools.
 Chimpanzees have used stone tools since at least 4,300 years ago.

 A chimpanzee from the Kasakela chimpanzee community was the first nonhuman animal reported making a tool, by modifying a twig to use as an instrument for extracting termites from their mound.
 At Taï, chimpanzees simply use their hands to extract termites.
 When foraging for honey, chimpanzees use modified short sticks to scoop the honey out of the hive if the bees are stingless.
 For hives of the dangerous African honeybees, chimpanzees use longer and thinner sticks to extract the honey.

 Chimpanzees also fish for ants using the same tactic.
 Ant dipping is difficult and some chimpanzees never master it.
 West African chimpanzees crack open hard nuts with stones or branches.
 Some forethought in this activity is apparent, as these tools are not found together or where the nuts are collected.
 Nut cracking is also difficult and must be learned.
 Chimpanzees also use leaves as sponges or spoons to drink water.

 West African chimpanzees in Senegal were found to sharpen sticks with their teeth, which were then used to spear Senegal bushbabies out of small holes in trees.
 An eastern chimpanzee has been observed using a modified branch as a tool to capture a squirrel.
+Chimpanzees living in Tanzania were found to deliberately choose plants that provide materials that produce more flexible tools for termite fishing.

-Whilst experimental studies on captive chimpanzees have found that many of their species-typical tool-use behaviours can be individually learnt by each chimpanzees, a 2021 study on their abilities to make and use stone flakes, in a similar way as hypothesised for early hominins, did not find this behaviour across two populations of chimpanzees - suggesting that this behaviour is outside the chimpanzee species-typical range.
+Whilst experimental studies on captive chimpanzees have found that many of their species-typical tool-use behaviours can be individually learnt by each chimpanzees, a 2021 study on their abilities to make and use stone flakes, in a similar way as hypothesised for early hominins, did not find this behaviour across two populations of chimpanzees—suggesting that this behaviour is outside the chimpanzee species-typical range.